From Replications to Revelations: Heteroskedasticity-Robust Inference: Appendix D: Wild Bootstrap Inference

 Similar to the findings of MacKinnon et al. (2023) for the cluster-robust wild bootstrap, the asymmetric specifications WB-31 and WB-13, which utilize HC3 exclusively for the adjustment of the original OLS residuals or solely for the computation of standard errors, respectively, tend to exhibit superior performance.
 However, the performance differences among the various wild bootstrap specifications are relatively minor.

 Figure \ref{fig:boot} compares the rejection rates of the three bootstrap specifications WB-11, WB-31, and WB-13 with the alternative specifications, focusing on the \ncoefboot\ test situations for which bootstrap standard errors are evaluated.
-While the wild bootstrap specifications exhibit lower average excess in rejection rates than the HC1 and HC2 specificatons, their average excess remains higher than that of HC2-BM, HC3, HC1-PL, and HC2-PL.
+While the wild bootstrap specifications exhibit lower average excess in rejection rates than the HC1 and HC2 specifications, their average excess remains higher than that of HC3, HC2-BM, JK-H, and HC2-PL.

 {}